sfu-discourse-lab/Kickstarter/experiment_code/README.md

 Within the local machine, ensure that the files are placed within the "study_assets_root" subfolder of the JATOS installation folder.

-## Usage of this code with different datasets
+## Usage of the code with different datasets

+The code in experiment.html makes a call to ```stimuli.js```, which consists of an array of filepaths

 The file stimuli.js